grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=20 (0x14) - Register error
-    VSCP_TYPE_ERROR_REGISTER
-This error message is used to indicate a register error.
+    VSCP_TYPE_ERROR_REGISTERThis error message is used to indicate a register error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |